fabiokerstens/FDIR_PQ9/README.md

   <img src="figures/debug_packet.PNG">
 </p>

-The message contains the housekeeping information of the particular subsystem of Delfi-PQ.
-The length of this message is different for each subsystem, and parameters in the message are often variables (e.g. sensor readout), meaning modelling a reference signal on the computer to check for data corruption is hard to impossible.
+The message contains the housekeeping information regarding the particular subsystem of Delfi-PQ.
+The length of this message is different for each subsystem, and parameters in the message are often variables (e.g. sensor readout), meaning modeling a reference signal on the computer to check for data corruption is near to impossible.
 For the DEBUG housekeeping command, some bytes have a constant value, which is shown in the figure in decimals.

 The packets returned by invoking an ADB housekeeping request when connected to the FLATSAT are larger, but still contain variable bytes for the *counter* (which counts the number of packets transmitted by the subsystem) and fixed bytes representing *testing 2* (0xcafe) and *testing 4* (0xdeadbeef).
 The *counter* will be used to identify missing packages, while *testing 2* and *testing 4* will be used to check the data produced by housekeeping is not corrupted as a result of the SEU.
 While corrupt housekeeping data is not expected to be seen when running the code on the FLATSAT with the ADB, this method was used when it was initially connected to, to ensure the **.xml** file was operating nominally with it.